Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 1. The user clicks the login link and the SSO portal authenticates the users.

 1. The SSO portal redirects to the cluster's endpoint.

-   {% include note.html content="If the user accesses the Web UI by connecting to a node physically, the login page doesn't show doesn't show **Continue to SSO login** on the Web UI login page, even if SSO is configured." %}

 ## Known Issues and Limitations